asuryoprabowo/asuryoprabowo.github.io/_pages/research.md

 Working papers
 ---
-From White Elephant to White Whale: The Economics and Politics of Nusantara (with Thomas Pepinsky)
+From White Elephant to White Whale: The Economics and Politics of Nusantara Capital City (with Thomas Pepinsky)

 Fiscal Federalism in the Face of Flood Disasters: Evidence from U.S. States (R&R to _Environmental Politics_)